tytydraco/yessleep/out/Glazed_and_Confused_My_Nights_at_Circle_of_Sugar.md

 Frank grinned ear to ear reaching out his massive hand.
 We shook and hammered out the details for when exactly I would start.

-Frank explained "I will be the one to train you on the routes and our head baker Charlene will train you on the baking and prep."
+ Frank explained "I will be the one to train you on the routes and our head baker Charlene will train me on the baking and prep."

 "Can you explain more about the whole shadowy organization menu thing, I mean that is a lot right?"